Staff Profile:Dr Lisa Purse

 Rights and Representation Faculty Research Theme: (http://www.reading.ac.uk/minorities/).

 I welcome enquiries from prospective postgraduate students on any aspect of my research interests, including proposals with a practical component.
-I am currently supervising theses on the long take (co-supervisor, research by practice) and on representations of Christianity in contemporary film and television (co-supervisor).
+I am currently supervising theses on creative modes of production in the filmmaking process (co-supervisor, research by practice), animating the evacuee archive - memory and materiality (co-supervisor, research by practice), Shakespeare and action cinema (co-supervisor), and Shinya Tsukamoto and intermediality in 70s and 80s Japanese cinema (co-supervisor).

 - Purse, L. (2013) Digital imaging in popular cinema.
 Edinburgh University Press, Edinburgh, pp208.
 ISBN 9780748646906